HEADWAY THAMES VALLEY

 A brain injury happens in seconds and the effects can last a lifetime.
 More than one million people a year in the UK attend hospital after a brain injury.
 Approximately 4000 people have some form of ABI in the Thames Valley each year, although many might have no long-term residual symptoms.
 Accidents do not discriminate.
 It could happen to you, a friend or a member of your family.
 There are many possible causes, including a fall, a road accident, sports injury, tumour, stroke, cardiac arrest, complications during operations and post viral infections such as meningitis.

 We seek to improve the lives of adults with ABI and to raise awareness of the causes and effects of brain injury.
-Our dedicated team of clinicians, support workers and volunteers provide help and rehabilitation therapies in various forms; physiotherapy, occupational therapy, neuropsychology, clinical counselling as well as cognitive stimulation and teaching coping strategies to people with a brain injury.
+Our dedicated team provide help and rehabilitation therapies in various forms; occupational therapy, neuropsychology, clinical counselling as well as cognitive stimulation and teaching coping strategies to people with a brain injury.
+For those who might benefit from physiotherapy we have an arrangement with an experienced neurophysiotherapist who has agreed to provide a service to clients identified and assessed as suitable for this service at specially agreed rates.

 Please take a few moments to view the other pages of our web site which we hope you will find helpful in understanding all aspects of acquired brain injury and how we can help.